3 Ways Robots Can Improve Your Total Order Cycle Time

 Typically, the decision to incorporate robots (or really any automation technology) into your operation will first be preceded by a thorough analysis of your existing workflows.
 This analysis will generally be conducted with an aim of understanding how product currently flows through your facility so that you can program efficient routes for the robotic solution(s).

 Though not a direct benefit of automation, this initial analysis can sometimes offer key insights that will lead to more intelligent route planning, as product is stored more efficiently.
 By creating more efficient routes (for both machinery and human personnel) it is possible to substantially reduce total order cycle time.

 The Bottom Line

 Though implementing any new automation system will take some time, depending on the robotics solution that you choose it is possible to begin realizing ROI within weeks or even days.
 AMRs, for example, can deploy in a span of just a few weeks without adjustments to your infrastructure, while goods-to-person technologies can deploy within months.
-A trusted systems integrator can help you choose the right system for your operation and put a plan in place to help you reach your goals.
+A trusted systems integrator can help you choose the right type of AMR or system for your operation and put a plan in place to help you reach your goals.